OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ### Approach B
  * **Approach (B): An Anonymous Open Approach** where all newly created documentation is shared publicly, however, the project location and the names of the direct or indirect clients, are kept anonymous.
 Again, similar to approach (A), all of OpeningDETAIL's newly created digital documentation/content is [open source](https://creativecommons.org/licenses/by/4.0/)—licensed to both [our client] and OpeningDETAIL.
-	 * **The following is a sample project, from our sister company OpeningDesign, that used this approach:**
+	 * **The following is a sample project that used this approach:**
-		 * An office/warehouse facility in southern Wisconsin, of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Open_Source_Metal_Building).
+		 * A residence in Laguna Beach, CA, of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDETAIL/Laguna_Beach_Residence/tree/master/Models%20%26%20CAD/BIM).

 <br>